 Fundamentally, IVDs ask a question of a specimen taken from a human body, and the test result that follows is the answer to the question.
-Clinical laboratory and IVD knowledge sources include a repository of logical observation identifiers names and codes (i.e. LOINC) to vendor test results to encode these laboratory question-answer sets.
+Clinical laboratory and IVD knowledge sources include a repository of logical observation identifiers names and laboratory codes (i.e. LOINC) to vendor test results to encode these question-answer sets.
 To assist, The IVD Industry Connectivity Consortium (IICC) creates and encourages the adoption of unified connectivity standards, namely the digital format for publication of LOINC to vendor test results (LIVD) standards.
 Government mandates have required LOINC codes be used by clinical EHR vendors to encode laboratory results.
 Furthermore, information from IVD tests account for a significant portion of all EHR data.
 The LIVD specification assists laboratory personnel with the selection of appropriate LOINCs for their IVD test results that will eventually be sent to EHR systems.
 LIVD reduces variability in the mapping and maintenance of LOINC, reducing time and effort of laboratory professionals.
 The standard is also defined to allow Laboratory Information Systems (LIS) to automatically map IVD vendor test results to the appropriate LOINC codes and terms, thereby promoting semantic interoperability across the healthcare system.

 The IICC in collaboration with the Food and Drug Administration (FDA) sponsored systemic harmonization and interoperability enhancement for lab data (SHIELD) workgroup, are working to pragmatically increase the adoption of the LIVD standard.
 IVD manufacturers are contributing to LIVD by publishing catalogs containing predefined LOINC codes that identify test results for their specific models and versions of devices.
 Subsequently, laboratorians consume these catalogs and use the LOINC codes to accurately represent and encode the test results in their LIS environments.
-While promising, current LIVD workflows are limited by (1) siloed publication mechanisms and lack of version control, with IVD manufacturers publishing their respective catalogs, but also to deploy, connect, and update laboratory instruments and software systems.
+While promising, current LIVD workflows are limited by (1) siloed publication mechanisms and lack of version control, with IVD manufacturers publishing their respective catalogs independently, and (2) significant burden in the time and cost required not only to author catalogs, but also to deploy, connect, and update laboratory instruments and software systems.
 Characteristics of the LIVD specification include: